 There are a few reasons why kegels might not work for some people.

 Reason number one is that the muscles are overly contracted, which means the person needs to work on releasing and relaxing the muscles before they can start to kegel.
-In these cases, it’s important that women work on the mind-body connection so that they can start to release the muscles that have likely built up tension over time.
+In these cases, it’s important that women work on the mind-body connection so that they can start to release the muscles that have likely built-up tension over time.
 Further contraction of the muscle in these cases can create more problems.

 Another common reason that someone may have difficulty with kegels is that the muscles have atrophied to a point that requires some amount of professional or medical attention before they can get to a point where they can work on a kegel exercise at home.

-Lastly, certain women with medical conditions such as more severe degrees or pelvic organ prolapse, IBS, endometriosis, UTIs or other conditions should consult a medical professional before they start their kegel exercise.
+Lastly, certain women with medical conditions such as more severe degrees or pelvic organ prolapse, IBS, endometriosis, UTIs, or other conditions should consult a medical professional before they start their kegel exercise.
 These are all reasons why it's incredibly important that people understand how to strengthen pelvic floor muscles without kegels.

-Ways to Strengthen Your Pelvic Floor Muscles Without Kegels
+Ways To Strengthen Your Pelvic Floor Muscles Without Kegels

 As pelvic floor dysfunction has become more commonly discussed, there are more solutions available to women who are trying to strengthen their pelvic floor muscles.
 Unfortunately, not all of these solutions are created equal.
 It’s important to do your research and talk to a medical professional before moving forward with a solution.